Keep Your Home California Program: An Overview

 - speaking with a Keep Your Home California representative (call 888-954-5337), or

 - contacting a certified counselor from a HUD-approved counseling agency.
-(To learn more about housing counseling, see our article Free Counseling in California for Struggling Homeowners.)
+(To learn more about housing counseling, see Free Counseling in California for Struggling Homeowners.)

 Servicer participation in the Keep Your Home California programs is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)